X

 Manish Gupta

-Yes, we are always seriously looking at something.
-But the capital market is not supportive from a M and a perspective.
-Obviously everyone gets much better Valuation in the capital market than what in strategic buyers can effort.
-So clearly M and D is a very strong intent at our end.
-But a disciplined M and A which is accretive for our shareholders and not dilutive.
-So that’s very, very important for us.
+Yes, Sajal, we are always seriously looking at something.
+But the capital market is not supportive from an M&A perspective.
+Obviously, everyone gets much better valuation in the capital market than what a strategic buyer can afford.
+So clearly, M&A is a very strong intent at our end, but a disciplined M&A which is accretive for our shareholders and not dilutive.
+So, that’s very, very important for us.
 Market has not been supportive in terms of cost or price of acquisition.
-We did one Yash Pharma and have successfully demonstrated our ability to create value out of it.
+We did one, Yash Pharma, and have successfully demonstrated our ability to create value out of it.
+We are — we continue to be on a lookout, but we cannot put in a time frame to it.

-We continue to be on a lookout but we cannot put in a time frame to it.
-Having said that, if we are unable to use our cash efficiently we would rather return it to the shareholders in the right format.
+Having said that, if we are unable to use our cash efficiently, we would rather return it to the shareholders in the right format.

 Sajal Kapoor

 Yes, sure.
-And finally a quick bookkeeping question for Nirav perhaps depreciation has moved up significantly since March of 2024.
+And finally, a quick book-keeping question for Nirav, perhaps.
+Depreciation has moved up significantly since March of 2024.
 The gross block has also significantly increased.
-Now please can you refresh my memory in terms of what’s driving this depreciation in a business that is largely asset light with all the manufacturing being outsourced.
+Now, please can you refresh my memory in terms of what’s driving this depreciation in a business that is largely asset-light with all the manufacturing being outsourced?
 Thank you.

 Nirav Vora